aelkouhen/aelkouhen.github.io/_posts/cockroachdb-ai/cockroachdb-ai-fraud.md

 In the arms race against financial fraud, milliseconds matter.
 For any given transaction, fraud detection systems must decide whether or not it's fraudulent and immediately act accordingly.
 Failing to definitively address fraud leads to significant losses, harms organizations' brand image, tarnishes their reputation, and inevitably repels customers.

 The incidence of fraud has reached record levels.
-[Estimates](https://www.cyberdefensemagazine.com/the-true-cost-of-cybercrime-why-global-damages-could-reach-1-2-1-5-trillion-by-end-of-year-2025/) for the worldwide cost of fraud — including cybercrime, financial fraud, and related losses — range from $1.2 trillion to over $1.5 trillion annually by the end of 2025.
+[Estimates](https://www.cyberdefensemagazine.com/the-true-cost-of-cybercrime-why-global-damages-could-reach-1-2-1-5-trillion-by-end-of-year-2025/) for the worldwide cost of fraud (including cybercrime, financial fraud, and related losses) range from $1.2 trillion to over $1.5 trillion annually by the end of 2025.

 Meanwhile, fraudsters are evolving fast and moving in tandem with digital banking transformations, devising crafty ways to steal or fake customers' identities and commit fraud at a high velocity.
 As a result, traditional rules-based (offline) fraud detection systems are no longer effective, as they rely on static heuristics and batch processing that can't keep pace with adaptive, real-time fraud tactics.

-Fraud detection systems must ingest massive volumes of transactional data, evaluate it against dynamic rulesets, and make decisions in real time — all while operating across global infrastructure.
+Fraud detection systems must ingest massive volumes of transactional data, evaluate it against dynamic rulesets, and make decisions in real time, all while operating across global infrastructure.
 Traditional databases often buckle under this pressure and deliver poor fraud prevention performance, due to inefficient data access strategies.

 Enter [CockroachDB](https://www.cockroachlabs.com/product/overview/), a distributed SQL database built for scale, resilience, and performance.
 When it comes to the latest generation of AI-powered fraud detection systems, the heart of CockroachDB's advantage lies its [advanced vector indexing capabilities](/2025-11-23-cockroachdb-ai-spann/).
 In addition to the existing geo-partitioned and inverted indexes, CockroachDB empowers developers to build online fraud detection systems that are both fast and intelligent.

-This article explores how these new vector indexing features enable low-latency anomaly detection, real-time alerting, and region-aware decision making — without compromising on correctness or scale.
+This article explores how these new vector indexing features enable low-latency anomaly detection, real-time alerting, and region-aware decision making, without compromising on correctness or scale.

 ---